Frequently asked questions about informed consent

 - What does "informed consent" mean?

-- Being fully informed is a basic requirement in all research with human participants.
-Ethically and legally, consent is not considered to be "informed" unless the investigator discloses all the facts, risks, and discomforts that might be expected to influence an individual's decision to willingly participate in a research protocol.
-This applies to ALL types of research including surveys, interviews, and observations in which participants are identified, and other experiments, such as diet, drug and exercise studies.
+- Being fully informed is a basic requirement in all research with human subjects.
+Ethically and legally, consent is not considered to be "informed" unless the investigator discloses all the facts, risks, and discomforts that might be expected to influence an individual's decision to willingly participate in a research study.
+This applies to ALL types of research including surveys, interviews, and observations in which participants are identified, and other experiments such as diet, drug, and exercise studies.

 - What types of informed consent exist?

 Three types of informed consent exist: (1) signed informed consent; (2) waiver of documentation of informed consent, and (3) waiver of informed consent.